ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Implementation Details of Proof of Concept

 Proxies handle verification challenges using TLSNotary's WebAssembly-based JavaScript API (which we further customized to enable easier redaction of sensitive information in JSON format).
-Proxies will participate in the three-way TLS protocol with our publicly hosted TLSNotary server, possibly over a VPN like Mullvad but not Tor due to the increased latency.
+Proxies will participate in the three-way TLS protocol with our publicly hosted TLSNotary server, possibly over a VPN like Mullvad but not Tor due to the increased latency (once TLSNotary becomes sufficiently fast, Tor can be utilized to better protect proxy identity during audits).
 To connect to the chatbot server, proxies can either use our public WS proxy or host their own local WS proxy like noVNC's Websockify~\cite{websockify} to better preserve their privacy.
 Redacting sensitive information in the proof record involves hiding all HTTP request headers (the Request-URI in the Request-Line also needs to be partially hidden to avoid leaking the conversation ID) as well as parsing the JSON response to reveal only the relevant JSON structure and the content of the chatbot conversation (Figure \ref{fig:tlsn_proof}).
-During this audit stage, proxies will not be able to serve any user requests.
+During this audit stage, proxies will not receive any new user requests.